r00t-3xp10it/hacking-material-books/obfuscation/working-with-certificates.md

 <br />

 This next step shows us how this technic can be abused (PS Execution Policy bypass) to remote Download/Execute our PS Script, even if target system is config to Only run digitally Signed PS scripts ..
-It will download and execute him ..
+It will download, sign it and execute him ..

 <br />